 Despite your best efforts to rent to quality Texas tenants, a time may come when you’ll need to carry out an eviction.
 The eviction process, however, must meet certain legal criteria.
 You must have a legitimate reason for the eviction and follow the due process under the Texas landlord-tenant law.

 With that in mind, we at Propertycare Property Management have put together an overview of everything you need to know when it comes to tenant eviction in Texas.
-The following are all the elements that make up the legal eviction process:
+The following are all the elements that make up the legal eviction process in Texas:

 Reach Out to Our Property Management Experts!